Tkko/Flutter_Pinput/README.md

   /// Sets the positions where the separator should be shown final List<int>? separatorPositions;

-  /// Builds a PinPut separator
+  /// Builds a Pinput separator
   final Widget? separator;

-  /// Defines how [PinPut] fields are being placed inside [Row] final MainAxisAlignment mainAxisAlignment;
+  /// Defines how [Pinput] fields are being placed inside [Row] final MainAxisAlignment mainAxisAlignment;

-  /// Defines how each [PinPut] field are being placed within the container final AlignmentGeometry pinContentAlignment;
+  /// Defines how each [Pinput] field are being placed within the container final AlignmentGeometry pinContentAlignment;

-  /// curve of every [PinPut] Animation final Curve animationCurve;
+  /// curve of every [Pinput] Animation final Curve animationCurve;

-  /// Duration of every [PinPut] Animation final Duration animationDuration;
+  /// Duration of every [Pinput] Animation final Duration animationDuration;

-  /// Animation Type of each [PinPut] field
+  /// Animation Type of each [Pinput] field
   /// options:
   /// none, scale, fade, slide, rotation final PinAnimationType pinAnimationType;

-  /// Begin Offset of ever [PinPut] field when [pinAnimationType] is slide final Offset? slideTransitionBeginOffset;
+  /// Begin Offset of ever [Pinput] field when [pinAnimationType] is slide final Offset? slideTransitionBeginOffset;

-  /// Defines [PinPut] state
+  /// Defines [Pinput] state
   final bool enabled;

   /// {@macro flutter.widgets.editableText.autofocus}
   final bool autofocus;

   /// Whether we use Native keyboard or custom `Numpad`
-  /// when flag is set to false [PinPut] wont be focusable anymore
+  /// when flag is set to false [Pinput] wont be focusable anymore
-  /// so you should set value of [PinPut]'s [TextEditingController] programmatically final bool useNativeKeyboard;
+  /// so you should set value of [Pinput]'s [TextEditingController] programmatically final bool useNativeKeyboard;

+  /// See [TextField.enableInteractiveSelection]
   final bool enableInteractiveSelection;

-  /// If true the focused field includes fake cursor final bool showCursor;
+  /// If true the [errorPinTheme] will be applied final bool showError;

+  /// Whether show cursor or not
+  /// Default cursor '|' or [cursor]
+  final bool showCursor;

-  /// If [showCursor] true the focused field includes cursor widget or '|' final Widget? cursor;
+  /// If [showCursor] true the focused field will show passed Widget final Widget? cursor;

   /// The appearance of the keyboard.